jerson/flutter-rsa/fast_rsa_hover/README.md

 To use this plugin in your Flutter Hover app, simply add it as a dependency in your pubspec alongside the base `fast_rsa` plugin.

-_(This is only temporary: in the future we hope to make this package an "endorsed" implementation of `fast_rsa`, so that it is automatically included in your Flutter Hover app when you depend on `package:fast_rsa`.)_

 This is what the above means to your `pubspec.yaml`:

 ```yaml